bencebekefi/swiftest-hip-calculator/README.md

 ## Core Features

-- ** 3D Trigonometric Calculation**
+- **3D Trigonometric Calculation**
   Calculates the hip length where a 35° hip-end meets 45° front/back slopes using building width and run.

 - **Interactive Form UI**
-  Clean, responsive form elements with real-time calculation output.
+  Clean, responsive form elements with calculation output error handling and modals for addittional information.

 - **Polished Visual Design**
   Styled with Bootstrap and custom CSS for a modern, professional feel.